Pitt–Hopkins syndrome: Neurological

+Minor hand and foot anomalies such as slender or small hands and feet, broad fingertips, clinodactyly, tapered fingers, transverse palmar crease, flat feet with hindfoot valgus deformity, overriding toes, and short metatarsals have been reported.
+Absent flexion creases of the thumbs may occur with thumb ankylosis.
+In one individual an absent thumb tendon was found during surgery [Authors, personal observation].

 Genetics

 The genetic cause of this disorder was described in 2007.
 This disorder is due to a haploinsufficiency of the transcription factor 4 (TCF4) gene which is located on the long arm of chromosome 18 (18q21.2) The mutational spectrum appears to be 40% point mutations, 30% small deletions/insertions and 30% deletions.
 All appear to be de novo mutations.
 The risk in siblings is low, but higher than the general population due to parental germline mosaicism.

-A Pitt–Hopkins-like phenotype has been assigned to autosomal recessive mutations of the contactin associated protein like 2 (CNTNAP2) gene on the long arm of chromosome 7 (7q33-q36) and the neurexin 1 alpha (NRXN1) gene on the short arm of chromosome 2 (2p16.3).
+A Pitt–Hopkins-like 1 phenotype has been assigned to autosomal recessive mutations of the contactin associated protein like 2 (CNTNAP2) gene on the long arm of chromosome 7 (7q33-q36) and a Pitt-Hopkines-like 2 phenotype has been assigned to autosaml recessive mutations of the neurexin 1 alpha (NRXN1) gene on the short arm of chromosome 2 (2p16.3).
+Pitt-Hopkins-like 1 is ultra-rare, with an estimated prevalence of less than 1 in a million.

 Malformations in the CNS can be seen in about 60 to 70% of patients on MRI scans.

 Pitt–Hopkins patients with a TCF4 deletion can lack the syndrome's characteristic facial features.

 Diagnosis

 There is not a certain diagnostic criteria, but there are a few symptoms that support a diagnosis of PTHS.
 Some examples are: facial dysmorphism, early onset global developmental delay, moderate to severe intellectual disability, breathing abnormalities, and a lack of other major congenital abnormalities.

+Zollino and colleagues defined diagnostic criteria based on characteristic features found in 75% of cases genetically confirmed for PTHS, termed cardinal features.
+If a person shows 9 cardinal features, they are classified as having PTHS.

+It is possible that a phenotype resembling PTHS can occur without the mutation in the TCF4 gene.
+Mutations in the TCF4 gene do not always result in stereotypical Pitt-Hopkins syndrome.

 Half of the individuals with PTHS are reported to have seizures, starting from childhood to the late teens.

 Around 50% of those affected show abnormalities on brain imaging.
 These include a hypoplastic corpus callosum with a missing rostrum and posterior part of the splenium, with bulbous caudate nuclei bulging towards the frontal horns.

 Electroencephalograms show an excess of slow components.

 According to the clinical diagnosis.
 PTHS is in the same group as Pervasive Developmental Disorders.

 When a patient is suspected of having PTHS, genetic tests looking at the TCF4 gene are typically done.
+Some argue for a genetic test to occur first, followed by a clinical assessment.